harvey298/Lost/README.md

 # Lost
-A work in progress rouge-like based on Risk of Rain 2
+A work in progress Roguelike based on Risk of Rain 2

 I will be re-doing the project in a different game engine, as the breaking changes each Bevy update has provided issues.